 Didactic courses are run through the program’s attendings and cover all aspects of pediatric dentistry.
 Outside lectures and enrichment programs are also offered to supplement the residents with information not typically covered by pediatric dentistry curriculum.

 The Temple University Hospital Pediatric Dental Residency Program offers a unique clinical and didactic curriculum.
-The program is proud of our past residents with over 98% of recent graduates passing the American Board of Pediatric Dentistry (ABPD) examination and two Pugh Scholars in the classes of 2009 and 2010.
+The program is proud of our past residents with over 98% of recent graduates passing the American Board of Pediatric Dentistry (ABPD) examination and Pugh Scholars in the classes of 2009, 2010 and 2017.
 The Pugh Award is given to individuals who have scored in the top 3% in the country on the ABPD exam.